MasonCompetitiveCyber/vindicta/README.md

 - [ ] Detect Scanning and Monitor suspicious IP addresses and Processes

 #### Filesystem
-- [x] Integrate output of `Fsnotify` golang library to the app for filesystem changes notfications
+- [x] Integrate output of `Fsnotify` golang library to the app for filesystem changes notifications
 - [ ] Take file paths to monitor as user input from Form.
 Currently pressing `Shift 3` asks for path.
 Need to have a function to handle the input paths.

 #### Firewall